 We drive to Chincua Butterfly Sanctuary for another magical encounter with the monarchs.
 Riding horses most of the way, we hike in the last bit to see the mariposas.
 Sometimes the stream along the forest floor is covered in orange as the butterflies descend to drink.
 We learn about efforts to preserve the fragile forest ecosystem that is the key to their survival.
 Our visit is one way to assist, demonstrating to the local people that ecotourism can be as viable a source of economic sustenance as logging.
-As Mexican millionaire and butterfly enthusiast Carlos Gottfried said, “When you stand in a monarch sanctuary, your soul is shaken and your life is changed.”
+As Mexican butterfly conservationist Carlos Gottfried said, "When you stand in a monarch sanctuary, your soul is shaken and your life is changed."
 This afternoon, we enjoy a tour of the village of Angangueo.

 Day 4: Monarch Viewing / Valle de Bravo

 Day 5: Piedra Herrada Sanctuary / Toluca / Mexico City

 Our monarch butterfly tour concludes with a transfer to the airport for flights home or on to Puerto Vallarta for participants in our Humpback Whale Extension.
 Guests visiting the Pyramids of Teotihuacan will remain in Mexico City.